christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ### 1.4 Plot the stock data

-Now that we are able to pull in the data, we can easily plot a time series diagram with `ggplot` and `ggplotly`
+Now that we are able to pull in the data, we can easily plot a time series diagram with `ggplot` and `ggplotly`.

-factor keeps the order of our legend matching the order of our data columns ggplot has to be grouped <<- see my stackoverflow answer Add themes or change the style as you want
+* Convert to long format (factors keep the order of our legend matching the order of our data columns)
+* ggplot has to be grouped <<- see my stackoverflow answer
+* You cann add themes or change the style as you want

 *Test code*